 - Use your equity for investment.
 Say you have a $600,000 home and you owe $400,000 on it.
 You may wish to use part of the $200,000 in equity towards a deposit on an investment home.
 As a result, there is an opportunity to begin building equity in multiple properties, as well as claim tax deductions and depreciation.
 See how much you could borrow for an investment loan here.

 With a little extra knowledge and some strategic planning it’s possible to shave years off your home loan.
 It’s never too late to consider how you could build equity in your home more quickly and reap the rewards in the future.
-Apply for a home loan now to talk to a home loan lending specialist.
+Apply for a home loan now, or chat to us about refinancing your current loan here.

 The information in this article is of a general nature.
 It is important to obtain financial advice specific to your circumstances.